 Setting Up an Individual 401(k)

-• Choose a Plan Provider: Select a financial institution or brokerage that offers Individual 401(k) plans.
-Look for providers with multiple investment options and lower fees.
+- Choose a Plan Provider: Select a financial institution or brokerage that offers Individual 401(k) plans.
+Look for providers with a range of investment options and reduced fees.

 Profit Sharing Plans